 Usagi, meaning ‘rabbit’ in Japanese, is a recurrent mystical motif in Ikemura’s work, representing rebirth, fertility and renewal.
-Her bronze sculpture, Usagi Kannon (Rabbit Bodhisattva of Mercy), will stand in the Sainsbury Centre Sculpture Park from 20 November 2021, providing a place of refuge to visitors wishing to shelter beneath its generous skirt.
+Her bronze sculpture, Usagi Kannon (Rabbit Bodhisattva of Mercy), will stand in the Sculpture Park from 22 November, providing a place of refuge to visitors wishing to shelter beneath its generous skirt.

 Image Credit: Trees out of Head, Leiko Ikemura, 2015/20 © Leiko Ikemura and VG Bild-Kunst 2021

 The exhibition has been developed in collaboration with the Sainsbury Institute to coincide with the Japan-UK Season of Culture.